Bellfalasch/Bobby-CMS/README.md

 Updates:
 ----------------

+### 0.8.5
+Field Type "folder" (also supports setting size) introduced!
+Uses the all new settings-variable which in a CSS-like manner easily configures more advanced fields.
+Supports settings for which folder to list (in the select/options-box), select file types (if set, exclude every file format not listed), and set text for "select no file" if that is to be used (added in the end of the folderlist.
+The folder-type automatically hides subfolders.

 ### 0.8
 This update makes for an complete overhaul of how forms are set up and validated.
 You now define your settings in an associative array for each form field you wanna have on each page (se example1.php).
 This will then generate the COMPLETE form, AND it's validation.
 Nothing short of epic!